Chapter 71 – More Attempts at Education Reform

 Teachers of languages other than English also had their textbook hangups.

-Yet the need for proper teaching, especially to improve listening ability, should have been obvious : apart from anything else the students had to try to listen and understand all the English language lectures they would be required to attend.
+Yet the need for proper teaching, especially to improve listening ability, should have been obvious: Apart from anything else the students had to try to listen and understand all the English language lectures they would be required to attend.

 Tell yourself that the text has obstacles to understanding – secret codes that have to be deciphered.
+Create a challenge in your mind.

-And then try as quickly as possible to use the word in conversation.
+Then try as quickly as possible to use the word in conversation.

 Most teachers spoke too quickly, with few concessions to students’ comprehension problems.

-Students tended to end up relying on the set books or text handouts after class, to find out what the teacher was talking about.
+Students tended to end up relying on the set books or text handouts after class, just to find out what the teacher was talking about.

 They called it focussed listening, but the classes were not run along the lines I would have preferred.